pcanelas/msc-thesis-difcul/README.md

 #### What documentation do I need to deliver and when?
 There are two essential documents you are required to deliver during the first semester of your thesis.
-1. **Acordo Especifico:** *Only for students at FCUL.* Depending if you have co-advisors or not, you can find the documents here: [Acordo Especifico S/ Coorientador]() or [Acordo Especifico C/ Coorientador]().
+1. **Acordo Especifico:** *Only for students at FCUL.* Depending if you have co-advisors or not, you can find the documents here: **Acordo Especifico S/ Coorientador** or **Acordo Especifico C/ Coorientador**.
 Should be delivered after two months of the starting date, e.g., if you put October 1st as starting date, should be delivered by 30th October.
 2. **Registo de tese:** [Available here](https://ciencias.ulisboa.pt/sites/default/files/fcul/unidservico/ua/documentacao/Impresso_registo_2ciclo.pdf).
 Should be delivered at maximum by 31st December.

 A suggestion is to deliver this both documents simultaneously, as both require the signature of your advisor, by 30th November.